 of finished fabrics, it would be more advisable to tie the escalation

 of finished fabric.
-Otherwise, the parties may find themselves
+Otherwise, the parties could find themselves

-in a serious problem that could be difficult from which to
+in a serious contracting problem that would be difficult from which to

 Regarding the level of index aggregation or detail that might